miracoly/slides-nix-package-manager/slides.md

 ### Pipeline

-- everyone can do everything locally, great!
+- everyone can do everything locally — great! <!-- .element: class="fragment" -->
-- but can we do more?
+- but can we go further? <!-- .element: class="fragment" -->
-- what about building, linting and testing in the pipeline?
+- what about building, linting, and testing in the pipeline? <!-- .element: class="fragment" -->

 ---